- GW Home

 - Are internships that take place abroad eligible?

-Yes, as long as the internship meets the eligibility stipulations outlined above, international internships are eligible for support through the Knowledge in Action Career Internship Fund.
+Yes, as long as the internship meets the eligibility stipulations outlined above, international internships are eligible for support through KACIF.
 At the same time, please make your travel known to the Office for Study Abroad and consult the GW International Travel Approval Policy and fill out and submit all required forms, including those for insurance coverage for your internship-related travel.

 - I have more than one necessarily unpaid internship.
 Can I apply for funding for multiple internships that are necessarily unpaid?